 What is Make a Difference in a Minute?

-Each year, students are invited to submit a poem on a different theme about someone who has suffered human rights abuses.
+You are invited to submit a poem on a different theme about someone who has suffered human rights abuses.
 This could be a personal response, or a poem in solidarity or protest.

 The 'Make a Difference in a Minute' challenge is to write a poem on a human rights issue that can be performed in one minute.